ISISNeutronMuon/MDMC/doc/pages/developer/recipes.rst

   	self.approximation_function = MY_FUNCTION

 4. After this, there should be an `else` subroutine which raises a `NameError`, with a list of accepted functions.
 Add `'MY_FUNCTION'` to this list.
-5. Scroll down and find the following block of code (around line 930 or so):
+5. Scroll down and find the following block of code:

  .. code-block:: python